Skip to content

 Learning CurveSteep (new concepts, multiple layers)Flat (ABAP-only, no metadata tooling)

-5. Cloud Readiness & Compliance
+5. Cloud Readiness and Compliance

 FeatureRAPabap2UI5